lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 Multi-version Machine Learning Container Support
 -------------------------------------------------

-.. note:: Objectives

-   * Use of images such as TensorFlow and PyTorch without user's installation
-   * Support multiple versions of major ML libraries

 Backend.AI provides variaous pre-built ML and HPC kernel images.
 Therefore, users can immediately utilize major libraries and packages without having to